lin-yan-rs/Landsat-MSS-registration/README.md

 Reference outputs:
 the results from a successful run of the software, for reference, can be accessed at https://drive.google.com/file/d/1dbslAURj4qHPSDWG73aMAbMzOkGP1tEC/view?usp=sharing.

 Please cite the following paper for code usage: Yan, L., Roy, D.P.
 (2025).
 Using Landsat 8 and 9 Operational Land Imager (OLI) data to characterize geometric distortion and improve geometric correction of Landsat Multispectral Scanner (MSS) imagery.
 Remote Sensing of Environment.
-In Press.
+Remote Sensing of Environment, 321, 114679. https://doi.org/10.1016/j.rse.2025.114679